sparkfun/red_vision/README.md

 # Installing Red Vision with `mip`

-If you want to add the Red Vision package to a board that's already running MicroPython, you can easily install it using `mip`:
+If you want to add the Red Vision package to a board that's already running MicroPython, you can easily install it using [`mip`](https://docs.micropython.org/en/latest/reference/packages.html).
+For example, here's the [`mpremote`](https://docs.micropython.org/en/latest/reference/mpremote.html) command:

 ```
-mip install github:sparkfun/red_vision
+mpremote mip install github:sparkfun/red_vision
 ```

 ## Building Red Vision MicroPython Firmware